Waterloo Second World War Memorial

 Installed 1947

 A red granite pillar in an open sandstone structure made of four columns and a roof.
-The structure is in a paved area surrounded by a low red brick wall in a park.
+The structure is in a paved area surrounded by a low red brick wall in a park, next to a city street.

 Simple granite World War 2 memorial, set within a peaceful reserve in the busy heart of Waterloo.